andgineer/TRegExpr/docs/tregexpr_interface.rst

 ReplaceRegExpr
 ~~~~~~~~~~~~~~

-Returns the string with r.e. occurencies replaced by the ``AReplaceStr``.
+Returns the string with regular expressions replaced by the ``AReplaceStr``.
+See also Substitute_.

 If ``AUseSubstitution` is true, then ``AReplaceStr`` will be used as template
 for ``Substitution methods``.